hawkular/hawkular.github.io/src/main/jbake/content/blog/2017/02/07/hawkular-metrics-roadmap.md

 * **Revamped Metrics Alerter**
-    * The existing external alerter has limited query capability, the goal is to overhaul the query capability to allow more complex queries and time comparisions
+    * The existing external alerter has limited query capability, the goal is to overhaul the query capability to allow more complex queries and time comparisons
     * Make the external alerter distributed